santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    ros2 service call /add_two_ints example_interfaces/srv/AddTwoInts "{a: 2, b: 5}"

-After a short delay you will get the response, return to the terminal where you launch the server, you will have there two INFO log messages showing the time at the incoming request and the time when the response was sent.
+After a short delay, you will receive the response.
+Return to the terminal where you launched the server, and you will see two INFO log messages indicating the time of the incoming request and the time when the response was sent.

 .. note::

-   As already said, this server is designed NOT to be an example, but an emulator of a service that will take a significant amount of time to compute the response.
+   As mentioned earlier, this server is designed NOT to serve as a standard example but as an emulator of a service that requires a significant amount of time to compute a response.

 You might fine tune the timing by running: